Aksh1taJain/enterprise-crm-system/README.md

 ---

-## Pre-seeded Credentials (for Testing)

-Both accounts are seeded automatically using `Password123` as their password:

-1. **Administrator**:
-   - Email: `admin@leadsphere.com`
-   - Access: View all leads, deals, customers, activities globally, and access the "Manage Users" console to adjust user accounts.

-2. **Sales Representative**:
-   - Email: `rep@leadsphere.com`
-   - Access: View and manage only their assigned leads, deals associated with those leads, log new interactions, and view converted customers belonging to their assigned scope.

----

 ## Key Features

 - **Automated Customer Conversion**: When a Deal stage is updated to `Won`, the lead's status is synced to `Won`, and a Mongoose trigger copies details to create an account in the `customers` database automatically.